micahwierenga/css-selector-basics/readme.md

 ![](images/css.gif)

 CSS can be really fun or a total nightmare.
-You have to remember a few rules, but once you have them remembered, it's great to see your webpage come to life as you imagined.
+You have to remember a few rules, but once you have them memorized, it's great to see your webpage come to life as you imagined.

 <!--Think-pair-share -->